CONSTITUTION AND BYLAWS

 Section 2.
 The annual business meeting will be held in conjunction with a Chapter meeting.

 Section 3.
-The Executive Board shall establish the time and place of the regular meetings; special meetings may be held if petitioned by at least 25% of the Chapter membership.
+The Executive Board shall establish the time and place of the regular meetings including, as needed, virtual meetings; special meetings may be held if petitioned by at least 25% of the Chapter membership.

 Section 4.
 Two elected officers and three Members shall constitute a quorum.